sudarshansudarshan/swagatam/Faq.md

 **5. What are the accommodation arrangements during the workshop?**

 During the workshop, all students will be provided with shared accommodation.
-This setup offers them a genuine experience of staying in the hostels at IITs and fosters strong bonds with their roommates.**.
+This setup offers them a genuine experience of staying in the hostels at IITs and fosters strong bonds with their roommates.

 **6. Will there be an online mode also for the workshop?**

-The workshop will also be offered in an **online mode**.
-Further information regarding the online mode will be communicated shortly, so please **stay tuned**!
-Whether you opt to **participate in person or remotely from your home**, we have options available to accommodate your preferences.
+The workshop will also be offered in an online mode.
+Further information regarding the online mode will be communicated shortly, so please stay tuned!
+Whether you opt to participate in person or remotely from your home, we have options available to accommodate your preferences.

 **7. Is the travel fee reimbursed?**